-Our mission: We inspire people from all walks of life to enjoy, understand, and protect native birds and wildlife and the natural environment upon which we all depend.
+Our mission: To inspire all people to love and protect birds, wildlife, and the natural environment upon which life depends.

 Portland Audubon believes that inspiring all people to love and protect nature is best achieved when we embrace diversity as a value and practice.
 In the same way an ecosystem needs many types of plants and wildlife, an organization thrives when it includes a diversity of people and perspectives.
 We recognize that inequities are widespread and create gaps between our present reality and our aspirations.
 Portland Audubon is committed to:

 - Reflecting the diversity of the community in our board, staff, volunteers, and members.

 - Ensuring our internal culture, business practices, and programs are welcoming and advance our diversity goals.